swiftlang/swift-evolution/proposals/0253-callable.md

 }
 ```

-When a type does not have a `call` member but has an instance method or an instance property named "call", a direct reference to `call` gets resolved to that member.
+When a type does not have `call` members, but has instance methods or an instance properties named "call", direct references to `call` are resolved via existing overload resolution logic.
+There's nothing new here.

 ```swift
 struct S {